matentzn/pks-resource/README.md

 This resource will disappear.

-To download external sources:
+To run the whole pipeline:

 ```
 make all
 ```

-Then you can run the notebook.